-- 1. This clause applies to the extent that this financial assistance award involves access to export-controlled items. - 2.
-In performing this financial assistance award, a non-Federal entity may gain access to items subject to export control (export-controlled items) under the Export Administration Regulations (EAR).
+1. This clause applies to the extent that this financial assistance award encompasses activities that involve export-controlled items.

+2. In performing this financial assistance award, a non-Federal entity may participate in activities involving items subject to export control (export-controlled items) under the Export Administration Regulations (EAR).
 The non-Federal entity is responsible for compliance with all applicable laws and regulations regarding export-controlled items, including the EAR's deemed exports and re-exports provisions.
-The non-Federal entity must establish and maintain effective export compliance procedures at DOC and non-DOC facilities throughout performance of the financial assistance award.
-At a minimum, these export compliance procedures must include adequate controls of physical, verbal, visual, and electronic access to export-controlled items, including by foreign nationals.
+The non-Federal entity must establish and maintain effective export compliance procedures at DOC and non-DOC facilities, including facilities located abroad, throughout performance of the financial assistance award.
+At a minimum, these export compliance procedures must include adequate restrictions on export-controlled items, to guard against any unauthorized exports, including in the form of releases or transfers to foreign nationals.
+Such releases or transfers may occur through visual inspection, including of technology transmitted electronically, and oral or written communications.